7 reasons to build your first app as an MVP

 Building a digital product might seem like the next big thing, but this implies a significant budget, an expert team to rely on and an already tested market.
 In an environment where every 3 seconds a startup is born globally (according to GEM national report) the competition is ludicrous.
 On top of that, only 10% of those unicorn ideas survive.
 That’s why going “all in” with a digital product might result in painful expenses without any recovery guarantee.
+This is why you first app as an MVP might actually make sense.

 At EBS, we’ve seen it all: high-quality digital products that fail, as well as basic ideas that were disruptive enough to gain momentum.
 Fun fact about those: 80% were Minimum Viable Products (further as MVPs).
 Such products are usually capped under a 20K EUR budget and do not exceed 2-3 months in implementation.
 Given to an MVP’s low financial risk, we’ve decided to elaborate a bit more on what you could gain when building an MVP and why this might be a better idea for kick-starting.